KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 - **Quotes:** straight only.
 Convert curly ` U+201C U+201D U+2018 U+2019 ` to `" "` and `' '`.
 - **Em dashes:** spaced — like this.
 Never `--` or `---` inside prose; the em-dash character appears directly.
 - **Slashes in paired designations:** spaced — DS / DM, soul / mind, L₁ / IL₁, Logotheon / Inversalogos. **Exception:** externally-defined technical terms keep their native unspaced form — I/O, input/output.
-- **Subscripts:** every Layer / Dimensional number is subscripted — L₁, L₅, IL₅, L₄-F. Never ASCII (L0, IL5).
+- **Subscripts (mandatory):** every L / IL layer **and** every C / E dimensional operator is subscripted — L₁, L₅, IL₅, L₄-F, C₁, C₅, C₁₅, E₅, E₁₅.
+Never ASCII (L0, IL5, C5, E12).
+The C↑⚫ / E↓♾ motion notation is separate and unaffected.
 - **No terminal periods in table cells.**
 - **Bold sparingly** in the technical register.
 (The early poetic register has its own bold-saturation convention and is governed separately.)
 - **Backticks:** only for exact extension-bearing filenames and repository paths — `metaphysics-symbol-key.md`, `portal-traveler-and-orientation.md`.
 Concept names, protocol names, and document titles take **no** backticks (titles may be italicized instead).